We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Keep this in a prominent place that is easy to get to.

-Make sure your ABN details and business location are correct on the Australian Business Register (ABR).
-Government agencies use this information to check if you are eligible for financial assistance, grants or support during emergencies.
+Make sure your Australian Business Number (ABN) details and business location are up to date on the Australian Business Register (ABR).
+Government agencies use this information to check if you are eligible for financial assistance or support during an emergency.

-Your main business address on the ABR should not be a post office box or tax or BAS agent address (unless you are running your business as a tax or BAS agent).
+Your main business address on the ABR should not be a post office box or the address of your tax or BAS agent.
+We need to know your business’s physical street address to make sure you get government support when you need it.

 -